Top of Mind

 Shelcy: The warm weather.
 There’s something about spring/summer that feels like a revival.
 We’ve stayed in New York for the entirety of quarantine, and it’s been a really emotional experience seeing it spring back from what the city went through.
 So I’m just really excited to go somewhere, get together with friends, and resume a sense of normalcy.

 Christy: I’m inspired by the world’s resilience.
 I’m inspired by New York City and its inimitable energy.

-- Books or writers
+- Books or writers you love